-Ahrefs backlink checker (i.e. Site Explorer) is accessible via a free 14-day Ahrefs trial.
+Ahrefs backlink checker (i.e. Site Explorer) is accessible via a 7-day Ahrefs trial.

 During your trial, we give full access to our link database of more than 12 trillion known links.
 If you choose to cancel the trial, we will automatically transfer you to our “Newbie” plan which gives you free limited access to Site Explorer.